Art and Satirical Magazines in Fin de Siècle Germany and Austria

 QUER SACRUM

 One satirical publication that reveals the growing popularity of the Vienna Secession, was Quer Sacrum- Organ der Vereingun Bilder Kunstler, (Skewed Spring: Journal of the Union of Fine Arts of Crazyland) produced in 1899 as a parody of the Secession and its journal Ver Sacrum.
-The chief illustrator was Bertold Löffler, a student of Koloman Moser and who would go on to become an important figure in the Wiener Werkstätte – the decorative arts company formed in 1903 by Moser and Josef Hoffmann.
+The chief illustrator was Bertold Löffler, a student of Koloman Moser who would go on to become an important figure in the Wiener Werkstätte – the decorative arts company formed in 1903 by Moser and Josef Hoffmann.
 Like Ver Sacrum, the magazine was square in format and featured illustrations done in the style of Hoffmann and Moser.
 The cover illustration mocked the Secessionist’s adoption of historicism, by parodying Klimt’s 1898 painting Pallas Athena.
 Rather than holding a female nude as the ideal of beauty in art, Löffler’s Athena holds an artist with palette and broom, mocking the Secessionist’s claim to be a reformer in the Visual arts—cleaning out the old to make way for the new.
 Accompanying the title on the cover, Löffler puts as the location Bründlefeld, the site of the main insane asylum in Vienna.
-Like Mila von Luttich, Löffler also mocked excessive stylizing in favor of functionalism within Secessionist design, reproducing a Josef Hoffmann design for an entranceway and re-labeling it as an “Easy chair for my Grandfather”.
-The fact that Ver Sacrum’s original illustrations, text, and images were not reproduced in Quer Sacrum, implies that a large amount of the public were already familiar with it’s content and could enjoy the parodies offered by Löffler.
+Like Mila von Luttich, Löffler also mocked excessive stylizing in favour of functionalism within Secessionist design, reproducing a Josef Hoffmann design for an entranceway and re-labelling it as an “Easy chair for my Grandfather”.
+The fact that Ver Sacrum’s original illustrations, text, and images were not reproduced in Quer Sacrum, implies that a large amount of the public were already familiar with its content and could enjoy the parodies offered by Löffler.

 The event surrounding the publication of Quer Sacrum is further evidence of how widespread the Vienna Secession was at the time.
-The magazine was distributed at the Grosser Fest-Corso und Frühlings-Fest—a charity-event organized by Pauline Sandor von Matternich and held on June 1 and 2, 1899, on the grounds of the Prater in Vienna.
-The festival was a large scale parody of the Secession, complete with a ‘Secessionist village’ designed by Burgtheatre stage designer Gilbert Lehner (1844-1923) and housing examples of ‘dysfunctional’ architecture such as an upside-down house, a tulip-house.
-The village even had a café where waitresses wore head dresses modeled after the Secession building’s gold-leaf dome and, as a further jab at the Secession, served only “luke-warm coffee”.
-Women wore flower and vegetable patterned costumes based on drawings by Koloman Moser and Joseph Engelhardt, while others simply expressed their ‘secessionist’ nature with hand-made hats made from coloured folded paper.
+The magazine was distributed at the Grosser Fest-Corso und Frühlings-Fest—a charity event organized by Pauline Sandor von Matternich and held on June 1 and 2, 1899, on the grounds of the Prater in Vienna.
+The festival was a large-scale parody of the Secession, complete with a ‘Secessionist village’ designed by Burgtheatre stage designer Gilbert Lehner (1844-1923) and housing examples of ‘dysfunctional’ architecture such as an upside-down house, a tulip-house.
+The village even had a café where waitresses wore headdresses modeled after the Secession building’s gold-leaf dome and, as a further jab at the Secession, served only “lukewarm coffee”.
+Women wore flower and vegetable-patterned costumes based on drawings by Koloman Moser and Joseph Engelhardt, while others simply expressed their ‘secessionist’ nature with hand-made hats made from coloured folded paper.
 [14] In all 150,000 people passed through by the second day and papers like the the Neue Freie Press claimed the ‘Secessionist Village’ had so many visitors by the second day, there was only standing room.

-The prevalence of Secession themed cartoons in magazines and the Prater festival shows how popular the Vienna Secession had become in such a short time.
+The prevalence of Secession-themed cartoons in magazines and the Prater festival shows how popular the Vienna Secession had become in such a short time.
 This is reflected in an article by journalist Ludwig Hevesi for the July 1899 issue of Ver Sacrum, just one month after the festival on the Prater.
 He writes: “In the last year, the whole of Vienna has become ‘Secessionist’…In old established circles, one tries to roll together the last remains of one’s youthful dough and put new life into it; those same things which only a couple of years ago were rejected as quite unacceptable now win prizes.”
 [15]

 Years later, Moser also recounted how the Secession had become a craze and shops everywhere began to sell bad copies of secessionist work.
 “It had become a trend, an entire industry; the originals were imitated in a careless and tasteless fashion, and there we had in Vienna that ‘false Secession’ of which Bahr so rightly warned us.”
 [16] This insight explains the motivation of Hoffmann and Moser to found the company Wiener Werkstätte in 1903 in order to ‘reclaim’ the style by producing high-quality Secession-styles wares.

-To this day, research on Art Nouveau magazines remains limited, largely the result of historians not regarding illustration and humor as ‘serious’ areas of study.
-Nevertheless, it is an important subject that provides a unique window into the social attitudes towards Jugendstil as it transitioned from an outsider to mainstream style.
+To this day, research on Art Nouveau magazines remains limited, largely the result of historians not regarding illustration and humour as ‘serious’ areas of study.
+Nevertheless, it is an important subject that provides a unique window into the social attitudes towards Jugendstil as it transitioned from an outsider to a mainstream style.

 [hr]